Certificate in Coaching Skills

 - Fully attend the coaching skills programme

-- Achieve a minimum of 10 hours coaching practise within agreed timescales
+- Achieve a minimum of 10 hours of coaching practise within agreed timescales

 - Maintain a coaching log that has been assessed as satisfactory by the programme facilitator